gmdjunaid/robust-news-classification/notes.md

 - **Code preserved**: The transformer module (`src/06_transformer_model.py`) remains in the codebase for potential future use or reference, but is no longer used in the main experimental pipeline.
 - **Current focus**: The project now focuses on comparing TF-IDF-based baselines (Logistic Regression, Linear SVM) with sentence-embedding models, which provide a good balance between performance and computational efficiency.

+#### 2025-12-10 – Multi-feature baselines and embedding variants

+- **TF-IDF multi-feature**: Added a new notebook section that concatenates title+text and appends simple length features (title/text character counts).
+Trained/evaluated LogReg and Linear SVM on these combined features for WELFake and fake-only checks.
+- **Embedding + lengths**: Added a sentence-embedding variant that encodes concatenated title+text and appends the same length features before training a Logistic Regression classifier; evaluated on WELFake and fake-only tests.
+- **Results summary**: Added a consolidated results summary cell to compare text-only TF-IDF, multi-feature TF-IDF, embedding (text-only), and embedding+length models on WELFake and fake-only recall.
+- **WELFake sample**: Notebook and experiments use the 10k WELFake sample (`data/test/WELFake_Dataset_sample_10000.csv`) for mixed labeled evaluation.

+#### 2025-12-10 – Final results capture and conclusions refresh

+- **Results recorded**: Captured the latest executed outputs (WELFake 10k + fake-only) into `results.md`, including multi-feature and embedding variants with fake-recall counts.
+- **Notebook conclusions updated**: Rewrote `## 7.
+Conclusions and Discussion` to reflect observed performance: TF-IDF text-only still best (macro-F1 ≈0.829–0.831); length features and embedding+lengths underperform and hurt fake recall; embeddings trail TF-IDF.
+- **Summary cell confirmed**: Results summary cell now surfaces the latest metrics (macro-F1/ROC-AUC/PR-AUC + fake-only recall) for all six variants; optional cells guarded by pre-set `None` initializers remain in place.
+- **Push readiness**: Notebook is fully executed with outputs shown; results mirrored into `results.md` for reporting.

 ### Project summary

 - **Goal**: Build a model to classify news articles as fake or real.